 Step 3: Apply for Grants, Loans, and Student Work-Study You must complete the FAFSA each year.
 Complete the FAFSA following the on-line instructions.
+You can watch this video for more information.
 Be sure to include the Title IV school code for M State, which is 005541.
 The 005541 school code will show up on your Student Aid Report (SAR) as M State - Perham, MN.
 This code is used by all four M State campuses and M State's eCampus.

 Step 4: You will receive a Student Aid Report (SAR) You will receive an electronic Student Aid Report (SAR) approximately 15 days after you apply online or a paper copy of the SAR if you did not provide an email address on your FAFSA.
 The SAR is the summary of the information that you provided on the FAFSA.
 Be sure to review the SAR information carefully and make any necessary changes by going to the FAFSA website.
 If you need assistance with this process, contact the financial aid office at the campus you are attending.